-On page 21 of the Whakatipu booklet Te Pihinga 1, it talks about how babies can learn any language as long as it’s spoken regularly to them.
+Whakatipu booklet Te Pihinga 1 (page 25) talks about how babies can learn any language as long as it’s spoken regularly with them.

 And if there are 2 or more languages spoken regularly, then they’ll learn those languages.

-- What does Nathan say about the importance of talking to a baby?
+- What does the video say about the importance of talking to a baby?